Skip to main content

 Top Refrigerated Trailers Company North Charleston, SC

-What Makes North Charleston Refrigerated Trailer Different?
+What Makes North Charleston, SC Refrigerated Trailer Different?

 At CRT, we believe that renting a refrigerated trailer is about more than simply having a quality cooling unit.
 Unlike some refrigerated trailer rental companies, we incorporate friendly, helpful customer service into every transaction we complete.
 That way, our clients know that they're in good hands every time they call our office and have peace of mind that their business won't suffer due to lack of communication.

 We also make it a point to be flexible for our customers and strive to go the extra mile for them to make their jobs and lives easier.
-Need power cords to hook up your ice truck for rent in North Charleston?
+Need power cords to hook up your ice truck for rent in North Charleston, SC?
 No problem, we can make that happen.
 Need to pick up one of our refrigerated trailer rentals yourself so you can deliver your own goods?
 We'd be happy to make arrangements so you can do so.
 Worried about the overnight security of your temperature-sensitive items?
 We're delighted to provide a padlock for extra security.

 We offer trailer rentals for both refrigerators and freezers, which are perfect for a number of industries and uses, including the following: